 Dry Flaky Skin in Bulldogs and French Bulldogs

-Dry Flaky Skin in Bulldogs and French Bulldogs, many bulldogs suffer from a dry flaky, scaly skin, though some might suffer from greasy oily flaky skin, the medical term for both conditions is “Bulldog Seborrhea”.
+Dry Flaky Skin in Bulldogs and French Bulldogs Many bulldogs suffer from dry, flaky, scaly skin, though some might suffer from greasy, oily, flaky skin, the medical term for both conditions is “Bulldog Seborrhea”.

-There are two types of bulldog dry flaky seborrhea, uncommon to bulldogs PRIMARY type, and more common one SECONDARY type.
+There are two types of bulldog dry, flaky seborrhea, the uncommon to bulldogs PRIMARY type, and the more common SECONDARY type.
 Bulldog secondary seborrhea can be divided into a NON-ITCHY type and a more common ITCHY type.

 Dry Flaky Skin in Bulldogs and French Bulldogs SEBORRHEA